January is Human Trafficking Awareness Month

 MYTH 3: Victims are often foreign nationals.

 Reality: Trafficking in America is by no means limited to individuals who are citizens of other countries.
+In fact, 90% of Samaritan House human trafficking clients served thus far are American citizens.
 Movies and television shows have played up the image of a trafficking victim being smuggled into the U.S. from a distant land, and this certainly does happen.
 But an alarming number of trafficking cases include traffickers and/or victims who are U.S. citizens.
 In 2014, the Urban Institute conducted a study on the underground commercial sex trade in eight U.S. cities and estimated that this illegal activity generated between $39.9 million and $290 million in revenue depending on the city.
 The study also revealed that pimps in one city earned an average of $32,833 per week.
 Trafficking women and children for sexual exploitation is the fastest growing criminal enterprise in the world.

 MYTH 4: Human trafficking only occurs in illegal underground industries.